All Episodes

 You know, I love this headline.

-Well, we didn't talk about this yesterday because I am focused.
+We didn't talk about this yesterday because I am focused.

-I refuse to allow the state controlled media to take me off course.
+I refuse to allow the state-controlled media to take me off course.

 You know, Hillary Clinton blew up over there.